MLK Day 2018 at Bates: Schedule of Events

 3:45–5pm | The Rev. Dr. Benjamin Elijah Mays, Class of 1920, Debate

-This ever-popular debate between Morehouse and Bates students honors Dr. Mays, a Bates debater, longtime president of Morehouse College, pioneer of the civil rights movement, and primary mentor to Martin Luther King Jr. This year’s motion: “This house believes the state should exclusively focus on rectifying current inequalities to the exclusion of compensating for historical injustices.”
-Free, but tickets required; please visit bit.ly/mlk-debate-17 or call 207-786-6400.
+Debate.
+This ever-popular contest between Morehouse and Bates students honors Dr. Mays, a Bates debater, longtime president of Morehouse College, pioneer of the civil rights movement, and primary mentor to Martin Luther King Jr. This year’s motion: “This house supports racially homogeneous schools.”
+Free, but tickets required; please visit http://bit.ly/debate18 or call 207-786-6400.

 Olin Concert Hall | Watch the livestream at bates.edu/mlk/live